chrisant996/clink-gizmos/README.md

 [matchicons.lua](matchicons.lua) | Can show nerd font icons in file and directory completions.
 Run `clink set matchicons.enable true` to enable it.
 Refer to the usage information in the script file for details.
 [noclink.lua](noclink.lua) | This and the [noclink.cmd](noclink.cmd) script let you temporarily disable/reenable Clink (or Clink's prompt filtering).
 Run `noclink -?` for help.
 [scmapi.lua](scmapi.lua) | Allows other scripts to automatically add support for other source control systems into [Clink's Lua `git` APIs](https://chrisant996.github.io/clink/clink.html#git).
+[redact_history.lua](redact_history.lua) | Reads patterns from a `.redact_history` file and uses them to block commands from being saved in the history or redact what gets saved in the history.
+Refer to the usage information in the script file for details.
 [scmhg.lua](scmhg.lua) | Uses scmapi.lua to add support for `hg` ([Mercurial](https://www.mercurial-scm.org/)).
 Disabled by default; refer to the usage information in the script for how to enable it.
 [scmsvn.lua](scmsvn.lua) | Uses scmapi.lua to add support for `svn` ([Subversion](https://subversion.apache.org/)).
 Disabled by default; refer to the usage information in the script for how to enable it.
 [show_tips.lua](show_tips.lua) | Shows a tip about Clink each time Clink is injected.